nathancolgate/corps-of-engineers-pool-report/README.md

 * **18 feet:** Lowlands outside of the levee on the north side of the river begin to flood.
 Burcham Park is closed due to flooding on the south side of the river.
 * **15 feet:** Burcham Park on the south side of the river begins to flood.

+Flood Categories

+* **29.0 feet:** Major Flood Stage
+* **20.0 feet:** Moderate Flood Stage
+* **18.0 feet:** Flood Stage
+* **15 feet:** Action Stage

 > Source: Hydrograph for Kansas River at Lawrence Flood Stage Guage [http://water.weather.gov/ahps2/hydrograph.php?wfo=top&gage=lwrk1](http://water.weather.gov/ahps2/hydrograph.php?wfo=top&gage=lwrk1)

 While the Kansas River at Lawrence Flood Stage Gauge is upstream of the project, the uniform cross-section of the river would indicate that the relative depth of the flood water to height of levee would be equivalent to the section at the project location.

-Based on relative elevation of the project site, Kansas River flood stage would need to be at 29 feet to recognize a groundwater elevation equivalent to the lowest point on the crest of the project site levee.
+For this analysis, uplift values were calculated for an extreme operating condition of a major flood stage in which the riverside groundwater elevation has reached the top of the levee: 34 feet, with an elevation of 828.3.

 #### Ground Water Observations

 Ground water levels were estimated based on information provided in the United States Department of Agriculture's _Soil Survey of Douglas County, Kansas_ dated 1973.
 Groundwater elevations and fluctuations for the Eudora-Kimo complex are outlined in the Soil Survey.
 Seasonal high water tables are more apparent in the months from March to June with elevations generally being greater than six feet below ground surface.
 No physical groundwater levels were determined for this report.

 At this project location, the ground surface is approximately 6 feet below the top of the levee.
-Assuming fully saturated soil with groundwater up to the surface, the groundwater at the project site would be at the ground surface adjacent to the levee or an elevation of 822.3 feet above sea level.
+Assuming fully saturated soil with groundwater up to the surface, the landside groundwater at the project site would be at the ground surface adjacent to the levee or an elevation of 822.3 feet above sea level.

 > Source: _Soil Survey of Douglas County, Kansas_ [http://www.nrcs.usda.gov/Internet/FSE_MANUSCRIPTS/kansas/douglasKS1977/douglas.pdf](http://www.nrcs.usda.gov/Internet/FSE_MANUSCRIPTS/kansas/douglasKS1977/douglas.pdf)